-Dubai has emerged as one of the world's largest hubs for arms trafficking, trade in illicit cigarettes, counterfeit goods, and drugs, human trafficking and smuggling, money laundering, and other illicit activities.
-Given its strategic location at the nexus of trading and shipping routes connecting Asia, Africa, the Middle East, the Americas, and Europe, Dubai and other UAE emirates have become a perfect storm and prime target for illicit actors manufacturing and moving goods to destinations all over the world, as well as a financial safe haven.
-Illicit trade actors often exploit vulnerabilities of Dubai's ports and FTZs, including weak procedures to inspect goods and a lack of adequate cooperation between zone and customs authorities.
+Dubai has emerged as one of the world's largest hubs for arms trafficking, trade in illicit cigarettes, counterfeit goods, and drugs, human trafficking and smuggling, money laundering, and other illicit activities.38 Given its strategic location at the nexus of trading and shipping routes connecting Asia, Africa, the Middle East, the Americas, and Europe, Dubai and other UAE emirates have become a perfect storm and prime target for illicit actors manufacturing and moving goods to destinations all over the world, as well as a financial safe haven.39 Illicit trade actors often exploit vulnerabilities of Dubai's ports and FTZs, including weak procedures to inspect goods and a lack of adequate cooperation between zone and customs authorities.

-From the ports and FTZs in Dubai and across the UAE, counterfeit foodstuff and electronics, fake perfumery and cosmetics, counterfeit pharmaceuticals and medical equipment, fake clothing and jewelry are transported in various directions around the world, and by various means of transportation.
-Alongside these goods, Dubai remains a hub for illicit trade in gold, as well as a major source of illicit cigarettes, with a 2017 report highlighting that the UAE was responsible for almost 6.8% of the global illicit cigarette market.
+From the ports and FTZs in Dubai and across the UAE, counterfeit foodstuff and electronics, fake perfumery and cosmetics, counterfeit pharmaceuticals, and medical equipment, and fake clothing and jewelry are transported in various directions around the world, and by various means of transportation.
+Alongside these goods, Dubai remains a hub for illicit trade in gold, as well as a major source of illicit cigarettes, with an estimated 20-25% share of the black cigarette market.40

 Dubai also plays a significant role in the global offshore industry.
-Its highly developed financial infrastructure and deficiencies in anti-money laundering regulations make Dubai one of the largest hubs for all types of money laundering, including TBML and money laundering associated with gold trade and real estate.
-In 2022, the UAE was ranked 8th in the world on the Financial Secrecy Index, which highlights the country's significant role in the global money laundering industry.
-In March 2022, the FATF placed the UAE on its "grey list" for increased monitoring due to deficiencies in its regime to counter money laundering, terrorist financing, and proliferation financing.
+Its highly developed financial infrastructure and deficiencies in anti-money laundering regulations make Dubai one of the largest hubs for all types of money laundering, including TBML and money laundering associated with the gold trade and real estate.41 In 2022, the UAE was ranked 8th in the world on the Financial Secrecy Index,42 which highlights the country's significant role in the global money laundering industry.
+In March 2022, the FATF placed the UAE on its "grey list" for increased monitoring due to deficiencies in its regime to counter money laundering, terrorist financing, and proliferation financing.43